 Great question.
 This is where the field is heading and we’re really excited about that.
 The primary reason FIT isn’t more prevalent is that even though it’s very simple for clients, it’s very difficult to implement from an administrative standpoint.
 There is an enormous amount of training that goes into the implementation and the costs of using FIT are significant.
 At RTC we are fortunate to have owners who understand that your success is inextricably linked to our Center’s success.

-* 75% of clients starting therapy in 2015 or 2016 reached their expected improvement in outcome as defined by the Outcome Rating Scale in the MyOutcomes.com database.
+* 75% of clients starting therapy starting in 2015 and after have reached their expected improvement in outcome as defined by the Outcome Rating Scale in the MyOutcomes.com database.
 Only clients seeing FIT Therapists are included in this sample.
 These therapists are identified on the All Therapists page with a “FIT Therapist Logo.”
 For more information on this statistic please contact Jeb Sawyer at firstname.lastname@example.org.

 ^ Miller, S.D., & Schuckard, E. (2013).
 Psychometrics of the ORS and SRS.
 Results from RCT’s and meta-analyses of routine monitoring and feedback: The Available Evidence. http://www.scottdmiller.com/blog/